Royal New Zealand Army Medical Corps: History

 As part of the 2nd New Zealand Expeditionary Force, three General Hospitals, three Field Ambulances, and a Convalescent Depot were dispatched to the Middle East (and 1 General Hospital and 5 Field Ambulance to the United Kingdom with the Second Echelon, temporarily) along with the remainder of the force.

 On 12 July 1947 (Gazette No. 39/1947) the NZMC was granted a Royal Warrant and became the Royal New Zealand Army Medical Corps (RNZAMC).
 Queen Elizabeth The Queen Mother was the Colonel-in-Chief from 1977 to 2002.
+Later Prince Richard, Duke of Gloucester was appointed the Royal Colonel-in-Chief and presented the RNZAMC with the 'Prince Richard Banner'.

 During the Cold War, the Army maintained hospitals and field ambulances.
 In 1991, 2 (GH) Field Hospital, tracing its descent from No. 2 General Hospital originally formed at Walton-on-Thames, celebrated its 75th anniversary.
 The Forward Surgical Team was deployed to East Timor while serving with INTERFET from 1999.
 The last Field Hospital was reorganised into 2nd Health Support Battalion in the mid-2000s, following an Australian example.
 The Battalion was located at Linton Military Camp.

 In 2015 the 2nd NZ Health Support Battalion was superseded by the Joint Operational Health Group (JOHG).
 JOHG, in turn, in 2017 was superseded and the Deployable Health Organisation (DHO) was formed and its Headquarters is based in Linton Camp.
 The DHO forms an integral part of the Joint Services Group (JSG) which is Headquartered in Trentham Camp.